rstudio/helm/charts/posit-chronicle/README.md

             key: apikey
 ```

-Note that it is up to the user to provision this Kubernetes Secret for the
+It is up to the user to provision this Kubernetes Secret for the
 Connect API key.

 ## Storage Configuration